 Bolz Center Resources

-The Master of Arts-Business: Arts and Creative Enterprise Leadership Program gives you the opportunity to earn a master’s degree fusing business and cultural practice and receive paid work and/or project development seed funding.
+The Master of Arts-Business: Arts and Creative Enterprise Leadership Program gives you the opportunity to earn a master’s degree fusing business and cultural practice through arts administration coursework and applied learning opportunities.
 Please contact the Bolz Center for specific information regarding merit aid and other financial support.

 Minimum Graduate School Requirements